graalvm/workshops/vscode-tools-for-micronaut/README.md

 ### 7.1 - Install VisualVM from within VS Code

-It is easy to install VisualVm from within Micronaut Activity View.
+It is easy to install VisualVM from within Micronaut Activity View.
 Simply open the `MONITORING & MANAGEMENT` panel, then click on the VisuaVM logo at the top of the panel.
 This will install and open the VisualVM panel into the Micronaut Activity View.
 Click on the `Download Latest VisualVM` button and follow along with the presented instructions.
 Remember, once the installation is complete you will need to set the path to the newly downloaded VisualVM by clicking on the `Select Local VisualVM installation` button.

 <img alt="Installing VisualVM." src="./images/install-visualvm.gif" width="60%" >